2017 has been a tough year for retail with stores of all kinds shuttering more than 4,000 locations.

 All the stores on this list face factors such as declining store traffic, liquidity issues, management challenges, weakened competitive positions, ailing credit ratings, exposure to unfavorable borrowing terms, highly promotional pricing that cuts into margins and supply chain interruptions.

-That final factor is particularly distressing for those stores that are fast-fashion retailers because they live and die by being able to get the hottest trends into stores as quickly as possible.
+That final factor is particularly distressing for those stores that are fast-fashion retailers.
+Such retailers live and die by being able to get the hottest trends into stores as quickly as possible.